sayan365/student-management-system/README.md

 ### 🤝 Contributing
 Contributions are welcome!
 To contribute:
 - Fork the repository.
 - Create a branch with descriptive naming (e.g., feature/new-feature).
 - Make your changes and create a pull request.

 ### 📄 License
 This open-source project is available under the [MIT License](LICENSE).

+**Author**: Sayan
+For any inquiries, feel free to contact me via GitHub or other platforms.